SOLID Principles easily explained

 But first: What is a principle in software development anyway?

-Principles are rules or laws that must always be followed during development – you could compare it to the simplest math rule: dot before dash.
-You could also say: They are there to solve or simplify problems.
-They also help you and your team ensure that the resulting software has certain characteristics.
+Principles are rules or laws that must always be adhered to during development – you could compare it to the simplest math rule: dot before dash.
+You could also say that they are there to solve or simplify problems.
+They also help you and your team to ensure that the resulting software has certain properties.
 The properties depend on the principle.

 What do the SOLID Principles mean in full?